Debt Collector Harassment in Phoenix, AZ

 There are many things you can do to document harassment by a debt collector.
 Some suggestions from AZLawHelp include making a diary of collection contacts, including date, time, name, and content of the conversation.
 In addition, you should save any collection notices that you receive, and note the date of receipt.

 Step 3: Remain Calm and Act Deliberately

 When you’re being abused or harassed by a bullish Phoenix debt collector, it’s easy to get angry and act impulsively.
 Unfortunately, this can cause you to say or do something detrimental to your case.
 Instead, try to remain calm and make all your actions deliberate and well-thought-out.
 Not only will this be better for keeping your stress levels low, but it will prove helpful if you go to court.
 You can show that you were respectful and calm while the debt collector was the one using abusive language.

 If you’re constantly getting phone calls from Phoenix, AZ debt collectors harassing you about what you owe, you need to ask for debt verification.
 Not only will this show whether or not they are misrepresenting your debt, but the debt collector must also stop contacting you until they provide the information you requested.
 Debt verification should show the amount of debt you owe and the name of the creditor.
 You have 30 days to dispute the validity of the debt.
 If you don’t dispute the debt, the creditor will assume the debt is valid.

 Step 5: Contact an Attorney

 If you’re the victim of debt collector harassment, it’s time to stand up and fight back.
 You deserve to live a life free from abusive and repetitive phone calls.
-A Phoenix attorney that understands debt collection laws can help make this possible.
+Phoenix attorneys that understand What to Expect When Suing for Debt Collection Harassment, and local debt collection laws, can help you make this possible.
 If the debt collector threatens to or does take legal action regarding your outstanding debts, working with an attorney becomes even more important.